Home>AB, Estate Planning, Personal Directive, Power of Attorney>How is a Power of Attorney Different from a Personal Directive in Alberta?

 It may never be used—and can be revoked if you have the mental capacity to do so—but it remains an essential estate planning document.

 Don’t leave it too late to create your power of attorney and personal directive.
-Book a one on one consultation with Vest Estate Lawyers to get started.
+Use this form to get started.